 Understanding Wheel Offset and Backspacing

 When you’re upgrading your off-road vehicle, picking the right wheels is super important for performance, stability, and that stylish look you want.
-You’ve probably heard the terms “wheel offset” and “backspacing” tossed around, and while they sound alike, they actually measure different things that can really impact how your Jeep, truck, SUV, or UTV handles and looks.
+You’ve probably heard the terms “wheel offset” and “backspacing” tossed around, and while they sound alike, they actually measure different things that can really impact how your Jeep, truck, Toyota, or Bronco handles and looks.
 In this article, we’ll break down these concepts and explain why they matter in the off-roading world.
 Let’s dive in!

 What Is Wheel Offset?